t0mmyt/seisglitch/Docs/source/detector.rst

 =================

 The detect function allows detect the glitches in the VBB and SP waveform files.
-This is a necessary step if you want remove glitches (and spikes), as the removal function takes the output of the glitch detection as input.
+This is a necessary step if you want remove glitches (and spikes), as the :ref:`removal function <remove>` takes the output of the glitch detection as input.
 The glitch detector is also responsible for the calculation of the glitch azimuths and incidence angles needed for certain plots in the :ref:`plot function <plot>`.